hjespers/node-red-contrib-ccloud/README.md

 # Troubleshooting

-If you see the following error when you run either console producer or consumer, it means you have not installed librdkafka correctly with the required SSL and SASL libraries.
-See install instructions for installoing openssl and setting compiler flags.
+If you see the following error when you run a producer or consumer, it means you have not installed and linked librdkafka correctly with the required SSL and SASL libraries.
+See install instructions for installing openssl, setting compiler flags, and on MacOS adding the -E option to sudo so the environment variable are preserved.

 	Caught error: Error: Invalid value for configuration property "security.protocol"

 The default SSL Certificate location is `/usr/local/etc/openssl/cert.pem` which works on macOS, if you follow the install instructions, but every flavor of Linux puts root certificates in different places.
 Make sure to configure the SSL CA Location as follows for your target platform:

 	Ubuntu/Debian/Raspbian: /etc/ssl/certs
 	CentOS/RedHat: /etc/pki/tls/cert.pem